Vimperk: History

 Between 1622 and 1624, Jáchym Novohradský of Kolowrat built new castle buildings over portions of the castle that had been destroyed.
 This construction and other expensive activities ruined him financially so that he was forced in to sell the castle in 1630 to Oldřich, Count of Eggenberg.
 The Eggenberg family owned Vimperk Castle until 1719, when the House of Eggenberg died out and all of the Eggenberg holdings, including the Český Krumlov estate, fell to the Schwarzenberg family.

 In 1857, the town suffered yet another fire which caused extensive damage to many of the buildings on the main town square and to the castle.
 A fundraising was announced, to which Emperor Franz Joseph I also contributed, and within a year all the houses were repaired.

 After the end of World War I, by 24 November 1918, the town became part of Czechoslovakia.

 In 1938, Vimperk was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 All non-Germanic people were expelled.
 At the end of World War II, all German people were expelled from Vimperk.
 In 1945, American Allied Forces liberated Vimperk, which is commemorated by a plaque in the centre of the town.

 In the 19th century, Vimperk became an industrial centre of the Bohemian Forest region.
 The industrial character of the town remained in the years 1945–1989.
 After 1989, the industry began to decline and many businesses closed.
 The town began to focus more on tourism.

 Economy

 The largest employer based in the town is a branch of the Rohde & Schwarz company, which is a manufacturer of electrical devices.
 It has more than 900 employees and belongs to the largest employers in the entire region.

 Transport

-The I/4 road, which connects Strakonice with the Czech-German border, passes through the town.
+The I/4 road, which connects Strakonice with the Czech-German border, runes through the town.

 Vimperk is located on the railway line Strakonice–Volary.